 This rule matches when the name being updated matches the contents of the identity field.
 The name field is ignored, but should be the same as the identity field.
 The self nametype is most useful when allowing using one key per name to update, where the key has the same name as the name to be updated.
-The identity would be specified as can also be updated.

-(an asterisk) in this case.
+The identity would be specified as (an asterisk) in this case.

-This rule is similar to self except that subdomains of self
+selfsub This rule is similar to self except that subdomains of self can also be updated.